-NOTE: The orange fuel conversion knob is located on the top of the fuel mixer on the V-twin engine and under the fuel mixer on the single cylinder engine.
+NOTE: The orange fuel conversion knob (A) is located on the top of the fuel mixer on V-twin engines (B) and under the fuel mixer on single cylinder engines (C).

-Press and turn the fuel knob towards the marked fuel source arrow until it stops.
+Turn the valve towards the marked fuel source arrow until it stops.
+If needed, use pliers to break free in correct direction of arrow.
 Fuel knob will rotate 180° and slide into the mixer body when converting to LP.